ThatSINEWAVE/InsaneIdeas/README.md

 ## Features

-- **Idea Generation**: With just a click of a button, IdeaForger generates unique and creative ideas tailored to your needs.
+- **Idea Generation**: With just a click of a button, InsaneIdeas generates unique and creative ideas tailored to your needs.
 - **Theme Toggle**: Choose between light and dark themes to suit your preference and work environment.

 <div align="center">